heaur/Exam_Webapplication_AHA/README.md

 # Exam_Webapplication_AHA
-This is the a exam in webapplications.
+This is an exam project in webprogramming.
 The API project uses .net 8 core.